GonBit/CSharp/Week3/README.md

 Abstraction is the concept of a class.

 ### Encapsulation
+Encapsulation in object oriented programming is a mechanism of restricting direct access to some components of an object, so users cannot access
 Hiding how it works with private and using get and set We are not interested in how it works
 We are only interested in how we can interact with it